 It is possible to argue that corruption is endemic throughout the Philippine public finance system.
 Irregularity has long been affixed with revenue generation, as regressive practices and perpetual collusion between tax collectors and big businesses have merely widened the level of disparity between the rich and the poor.
 Un-programmed appropriations in the national budget – including the Priority Development Assistance Funds, Special Purpose Funds, and Intelligence Funds – have been widely viewed as legal sources of funding for corruption.
 Public expenditure has been highly vulnerable to corruption, as unnecessary, excessive, and unconscionable spending being a commonality.

-In the next 5 years (2012-2016), UNDP together with a loose coalition of civil society organizations (CSOs) will continue to support citizens initiatives that promote integrity, accountability and transparency in the public finance sector, especially at the local level.
-Using the human rights-based approach, we will be looking at public finance holistically, where each sub-sector are interrelated and linked to one other.
-From revenue generation to debt management, we will be supporting initiatives that will increase awareness, expand capacities, and support collective actions of citizens, especially among women and indigenous people, on the following:
+Since then, and together with a loose coalition of civil society organizations (CSOs), we have continued to support citizens initiatives that promote integrity, accountability and transparency in the public finance sector, especially at the local level.
+Using the human rights-based approach, we have looked at public finance holistically, where each sub-sector is interrelated and linked to one other.
+From revenue generation to debt management, we have supported initiatives that increased awareness, expanded capacities, and supported collective actions of citizens, especially among women and indigenous people, on the following:

 - Linkages (institutional relationships & interfaces) of the different sub-sectors in public finance; and

 - Leakages (corruption, inefficiencies) within the sector that may create an impact on the quality of life of our communities.